ShaliniAnandaPhD/Diabetes_Companion/README.md

 - **Goal Setting with AI**: OpenAI Assistant assists in setting realistic, personalized goals based on your data and preferences.
 - **Local Recommendations via MultiON API**: MultiON API is used to identify and list suitable restaurants and fitness classes in your vicinity that align with your dietary needs and workout preferences.

-## Contributing

-Contributions to Slim Buddy are always welcome!
-Feel free to suggest improvements, report issues, or submit pull requests.

 ## License

 Slim Buddy is made available under the [MIT License](LICENSE).

-## Support

-For any assistance, contact us at [support@slimbuddy.com](mailto:support@slimbuddy.com) or through our GitHub issues page.

 ## Disclaimer